 Buffy remains an undisputed feminist icon of the ’90s.
-Sharp, witty and stylish, Buffy defied expectations of femininity and how a strong person should look.
-The show has been off air for almost two decades, but she is still a widely beloved character — and style idol.
+Sharp, witty, and stylish, Buffy defied expectations of femininity and how a strong person should look.
+The show has been off the air for almost two decades, but she is still a widely beloved character — and style idol.

 Choosing an outfit for this day was tough.
-There are so many cute, iconic Buffy outfits to choose from; I spent hours scrolling, trying to choose which one I should copy.
+There are so many cute costumes Buffy outfits to choose from; I spent hours scrolling, trying to choose which one I should copy.
 Finally, I decided to go with a classic: her fitted, black dress from the first promo pictures.
 I accessorized based on other “dress-boots” outfits she wore.

 The one thing that didn’t work for me was the weather — I felt a little cold in this.
 Like I said before, it’s been chilly and raining, so on a normal week, I would have probably worn a pair of tights to make this outfit more weather-appropriate.

 Outfit #4 – Wednesday Addams (The Addams Family)

 The female members of The Addams family are, hands down, the most iconic and emulated characters from the franchise.
 Wednesday Addams has innocent doe eyes, but she is far from harmless.
 Her iconic black dress with a white collar is a staple of LBD-based Halloween costumes.

 I recreated Wednesday’s outfit in a modern way with a black dress that has a collar, except mine is golden instead of white.
 I then added a pair of black knee socks and some Doc Martens.
 Since it has been a bit chilly, I wore a simple black cardigan.
 Maybe if the weather had been a bit colder, I would have worn tights under the socks, but it wasn’t necessary on this day.
 I did wear my hair like hers since her pigtails are just as iconic as her dress.